 - Selecting places to eat

-Will prevents me from getting terribly lost while adventuring for the day on all of our trips because he has the mind of an elephant and unfortunately, I can get lost in the grocery story. 🙂
+Will prevents me from getting terribly lost while adventuring for the day on all of our trips because he has the mind of an elephant and unfortunately, I can get lost in the grocery store. 🙂

 Read more: Not all those who wander are lost…